sensson/whmcs-moneybird/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Sensson does not provide commercial support or paid development.
+Sensson does not provide commercial support or paid development, neither are we trained accountants.
+Always consult with a professional.